cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 The map is constructed by grouping key and value items with equal position in the provided arrays into pairs that constitute the resulting map.

-If the matching value item for a given key item is either >undefined< (simple value 23) or does not exist (because the value item array is shorter than the key item array), the resulting pair is not included in the resulting map.
+The value item array MAY be shorter than the key item array, in which case the one or more unmatched value items towards the end are treated as _absent_.
+Additionally, value items that are the CBOR simple value `undefined` (simple(23), encoding 0xf7) are also treated as absent.
+Key items whose matching value items are absent are not included in the resulting map.

 For an example, we assume this unpacked data item: